In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s terms are jealousy and envy.

 Envy and jealousy can first show up at an early age, and a common example of both occurs when a younger sibling is born.
 One study found that dogs can also display jealous behaviour related to competition for the owner’s attention.

 Building self-esteem is an important way of managing both envy and jealousy.
-Benign envy can be used to help with goal-setting.
+Benign envy can be useful in goal-setting.
 With jealousy, attachment issues and problems within the relationship can be explored in therapy.

 I think envy is more of an issue for me than jealousy, mostly because I don’t really have many relationships and I don’t really have anything that people might threaten to take.
 But who doesn’t get caught up in a bit of envy now and again?
 To me it just seems like a very basic part of human existence, and it only really causes problems if a) you can’t call yourself out on it, and b) you get stuck in it and can’t let it go.
 As for jealousy, if it’s good enough for the God of the Abrahamic religions then it should be okay sometimes for the rest of us too.
 As long as we don’t go killing our partners because of it.
 That’s taking things a smidge too far (heavy on the sarcasm).

 Do envy or jealousy play a prominent role in your life?

 - PsychCentral: How insecurity leads to envy, jealousy, and shame